Unified bijections for planar hypermaps with general cycle-length constraints: Bijections for hypermaps with general cycle-length constraints

-We first prove Claim 1.
-We identify any partial charge function $\si$ of a map $M$ to a charge function by setting $\si(e)=-2$ for every edge $e$ and $\si(f)=2$ for every face $f$.
+We first prove Claim \ref{claim1}.
+If $M$ is a vertex-rooted map endowed with a partial charge function $\sigma$, we let $H$ be the vertex-rooted hypermap identified to $M$, keeping the same $\si$-values at vertices, and setting $\si(e)=-2$ for every dark face $e$ (of degree $2$, corresponding to an edge of $M$) and $\si(f)=2$ for every light face $f$ (corresponding to a face of $M$).
 Note that Condition (b) for a partial charge function $\si$ gives $\si_\tot=0$ (by the Euler relation).
-Thus, proving Claim 1 amounts to proving that Condition (a) holds for $\si$ if and only if $M$ satisfies the $\si$-girth condition.
-If $R$ is a set of faces of the map $M$, we consider the set $E(R)$ of edges having both incident faces in $R$.
-Thus $\bR=R\cup E(R)$ is a light region of $M$ considered as an hypermap, and it is easily seen that if $\bR$ is simply connected then the Euler relation gives
+Thus, proving Claim \ref{claim1} amounts to proving that Condition (a) holds for $\si$ if and only if $M$ satisfies the $\si$-girth condition.
+If $R$ is a set of faces of the map $M$, we consider the set $E(R)$ of edges of $M$ having both incident faces in $R$.
+Thus $\bR=R\cup E(R)$ identifies to a light region of $H$, and it is easily seen that if $\bR$ is simply connected then the Euler relation gives

 Therefore Condition (a) for a partial charge function $\si$ can be reformulated as: ``for any simply connected light region of $M$ of the form $\bR=R\cup E(R)$, $|\partial \bR|\leq\si(\bR)$ with strict inequality if the root-vertex $v_0$ is inside $\bR$''.
 Moreover it is easy to check that if $\bR'=R\cup E'$ with $E'\subseteq E(R)$, then $|\partial \bR'|-\si(\bR')\leq |\partial \bR|-\si(\bR)$.
 Thus Condition (a) is equivalent to $|\partial \bR|\leq\si(\bR)$ (with strict inequality if $v_0$ inside $\bR$) for any light simply connected region $\bR$ of $M$.
-This together with Lemma~\ref{lem:simply-connected-sufficient} proves Claim 1.
+This together with Lemma~\ref{lem:simply-connected-sufficient} proves Claim \ref{claim1}.